Notification Process for Brief Absences for Medical or Personal Reasons

 For purposes of billing, room reservation, academic responsibility, etc., the effective date of withdrawal is the date on which the completed official notice is returned to the Center for Student Success or the Office of Registration and Records.
 A student who withdraws without notification receives no refunds and may incur the full room penalty.
 Failure to comply with the withdrawal procedures may result in loss of the privilege of readmission to the College and the right to the release of a transcript of credits earned.
 See the Institutional Refund Policy for information about pro-rated refunds.

 For more information about the voluntary withdrawal process, contact Stephanie Rankin, Associate Dean of Students & Director of Academic Advising and Center for Student Success.

 A medical withdrawal for a physical health or mental health reason is defined as a withdrawal from the College for at least the remainder of the semester in which it is initiated.
 The withdrawal may extend through subsequent semesters depending on the nature and course of the health concerns.
 The transcript will indicate “W” for all current courses.

 During a medical withdrawal, the College expects the student to participate in professional healthcare treatment with a licensed medical or mental health provider as the primary method of resolving or managing the health concerns which led to the medical withdrawal.
-Prior to being considered for readmission by the College, the student must have the relevant treatment provider submit the Medical Withdrawal Re-Entry Documentation Form to the Director of Counseling and Health Needs.
-Consulting with the Director of Counseling and Health Needs is necessary as part of the readmission process following a medical withdrawal.
+Prior to being considered for readmission by the College, the student must have the relevant treatment provider submit the Medical Withdrawal Re-Entry Documentation Form to the Associate Dean of Students for Counseling and Health Needs.
+Consulting with the Associate Dean of Students for Counseling and Health Needs is necessary as part of the readmission process following a medical withdrawal.
 See the Re-Entry Requirements after a Medical Withdrawal document for details on the re-entry process.